A Handbook and Training Curriculum on Human Security and Peace Support Operations:

-Each of the Modules have the lesson handbook text Participants will be expected to first read the handbook.
-Then in the training, there is 1 hour allotted per lesson.
-That begins with a 15 minute powerpoint summarizing the handbook, and then 30-45 minutes of exercises and discussion on the themes of each lesson.
+Each of the Modules include lesson handbook with advanced reading and training notes, including exercises and scenarios.
+Each lesson is accompanied by a powerpoint which includes illustrations and diagrams.
+Participants will be expected to first read the handbook.
+Each lesson is 1 hour that begins with a 15 minute powerpoint summarizing the handbook, and then 30-45 minutes of exercises and discussion on the themes of each lesson.
 Eventually there will be an on-line version or game to go with each lesson as well as on-line discussion forums.

 We welcome your comments and suggestions.
 Please email firstname.lastname@example.org with any contributions or reactions.

 Event: Towards a Comprehensive Approach?
 Civil Society and Security Sector Perspectives on Dutch Missions

 To move from ambition to practice, Cordaid, GPPAC and PAX convened civil society, government and security sector practitioners on 24 February to discuss different approaches to peacebuilding in three fragile contexts where Dutch missions are involved.
 The objective was to enable a better understanding of what types of collaboration are possible and useful, and to generate follow up actions.
 The meeting contrasted the different perspectives between civilian, police and military actors, and identified areas of common understanding and opportunities.
 It further reviewed the contextual and institutional dynamics framing civil-military relations and the discussed the required roles and relationships.

 Curriculum Development Military Reference Group